 Portable Fridge / Cooler

-Another option for gaining extra cooling space is a portable fridge/cooler.
-You could go the standard route of adding ice to a cooler, but even the best coolers have ice melt and soon your food is soaking in a pool of water.
+Another option for gaining extra cooling space is a portable refrigerator or electric cooler.
+You could go the standard route of adding ice to a cooler, but even the best coolers have ice melt, and soon your food is soaking in a pool of water.

-However, if you go with a portable fridge/electric cooler, you won’t have to worry about that!
+However, if you go with a portable fridge or electric cooler, you won’t have to worry about that!
 Some even have an optional freezer.
 These units are also very versatile in terms of their power source.